sepharg/NugetVisualizer/README.md

 ##### Configuration

-Create a file named configuration.json in the root of ConsoleVisualizer folder.
+Create a file named configuration.json in the root of ConsoleVisualizer folder, and also for the WebVisualizer.
 This can be used as a template:

     {  "GithubOrganization": "YOUR ORGANIZATION HERE",
        "GithubToken": "YOUR GITHUB TOKEN HERE",
-       "Dbpath" : "full path to your sqlite database" }
+       "Dbpath" : "C:\\FullPathToSqlLiteDatabase\\myDatabase.db"
+    }

 ##### Running Tests Locally